dmshanmugam/dmshanmugam.github.io/misc.md

 The Man from the Future, Ananyo Bhattacharya

 ***Healthcare & Women's Health*** \\
-This Is Your Brain on Birth Control, Sarah Hill \\
 The Birth of the Pill, Jonathan Eig \\
 Invisible Women, Caroline Criado-Perez \\
 We've Got You Covered, Amy Finkelstein and Liran Einav